Is a Harley Sportster 883 a good first bike?

 Let me say, the Sportster in any flavour - be it Harley Sportster 883 or 1200, is not a small bike.
 They are a pretty porky piece of metal to be moving about.
 If you've ever tried pushing one around a parking lot, you'll know the average weight of the typical 260kg 883 is pretty porky.

 Take a contemporary comparison of a Honda Rebel, which weighs around 180kg, that's an 80kg difference which you will definitely feel when you have to push it around or pick it up!
-Personally, would I want a Rebel over Sporster?
-No. But to learn on one and drop it a few times - perhaps.
+Personally, would I want a Rebel over a Sportster?
+Hell No. But to learn on one and drop it a few times - perhaps worth thinking about.

 Weight and its effect on motorcycles